Michigan vs. Rutgers NCAA Football Odds, Plays and Insights | September 25, 2021

 Rutgers Stats and Trends

-- Rutgers has covered the spread every time so far this season.
+- Rutgers has two wins against the spread in three games this year.

-- Rutgers is 2-0 against the spread and 3-0 overall in games when it records more than 11.3 points.
+- Rutgers is 2-0 against the spread and 3-0 overall when the team notches more than 11.3 points.

-- In games that Rutgers amasses over 289.3 yards, the team is 1-0 against the spread and 2-0 overall.
+- Rutgers is 1-0 against the spread and 2-0 overall when the team picks up more than 289.0 yards.

-- The Scarlet Knights have turned the ball over zero times, two fewer times than the Wolverines have forced turnovers (2).
+- This year the Scarlet Knights have zero turnovers, two fewer than the Wolverines have takeaways (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.